GIS4WRF/gis4wrf.github.io/docs/tutorials/wrf-cmake/simulate-the-2018-european-heat-wave-with-wrf-cmake.md

 ## Configure and run WPS

 The WRF Preprocessing System (WPS) is used to generate inputs to the WRF program `real.exe`.
 WPS consists of three main programs (`geogrid.exe`, `ungrib.exe`, and `metgrid.exe`) and other utilities programs that may be used to configure specific cases.
-A configuration file named `namelist.wps` is used to set options for all the programs.
-For this simple case study, go to your WPS installation folder and replace the content of `namelist.wps` with the following configuration and change the `<ABS_PATH_TO_GEOG_DIR>` with the absolute path to the geographical data directory:
+A configuration file named `namelist.wps` is used to set options for all the WPS programs.
+For this simple case study, go to your WPS installation folder and create/replace the content of `namelist.wps` with the following configuration replacing `<ABS_PATH_TO_GEOG_DIR>` with the absolute path to the geographical data directory:

 !!! note "`namelist.wps`"